roadkillwiki/roadkill/readme.txt

 8) Copy /lib/Empty-databases/roadkill.sdf to the publish /App_Data folder
 9) Copy /lib/Empty-databases/roadkill.mdf to the publish /App_Data folder
 10) Zip up using the name 'Roadkill_v{number}.zip' e.g. Roadkill_v1.3.zip, add to the downloads on bitbucket/codeplex.

-=====DEV WEB.CONFIG====
-The web.config for the site is unlikely to work when you pull the latest from Bitbucket, it could be in any state from the previous commit.
-Copy the web.dev.config from the \lib\Configs directory and overwrite the web.config in the site folder with this.

-Don't worry about committing your web.config, the Web.Download.config file is used for release packages.

 =====TESTING WINDOWS AUTH=====